Introduces the basics of pay and reward, including staff benefits, and outlines the UK legal position

 What is performance-related pay?

 Performance-related pay (PRP) is a way of managing pay by linking salary progression to an assessment of individual performance, usually measured against pre-agreed objectives.
 It is also known as individual PRP or merit pay.
-Wage increases awarded through PRP are normally consolidated into basic pay, although sometimes they involve the payment of non-consolidated cash lump sums - see more in our pay progression factsheet.
+Wage increases awarded through PRP are normally consolidated into basic pay, although sometimes they involve the payment of non-consolidated cash lump sums - see more in our factsheet on pay progression.

 PRP has grown since the 1980s as employers sought ways of improving performance by linking employee earnings to achieving business objectives.
 However, in some circumstances, PRP has proved a rather crude instrument and the 1990s and beyond witnessed a number of challenges to the theory and practice.
 As some of the earlier schemes failed to deliver the promised results, a number of employers brought in new or revised PRP schemes or moved to new approaches altogether (for example, skills-based pay), while others have developed hybrid schemes.